€57,48 €47,50 excl. VAT

 General information

-Generalized myoclonic epilepsy with photosensitivity is a neurological disorder in the Rhodesian Ridgeback that causes sharp, abrupt jerking of muscles in affected dogs.
+Generalized Myoclonic Epilepsy with Photosensitivity, also known as Juvenile Myoclonic Epilepsy (JME), is a neurological disorder found in the Rhodesian Ridgeback.
+The disorder causes sharp, abrupt involuntary jerking of muscles in affected dogs.
 The disease is caused by a recessive mutation to the gene DIRAS1.

 Clinical features